Analyze Your Data with Reports and Dashboards

 Build a Dashboard

 After you’ve built a few reports, you’ll want to bring them together in a dashboard.
 The Lightning Experience dashboard builder is much improved over the Salesforce Classic one.
-Get started from the Dashboards tab and click New Dashboard.
+Get started from the Dashboards tab by clicking New Dashboard.

 After you name and create your dashboard, the dashboard builder opens as a blank canvas that's ready for your analytic masterpiece.